Code-Institute-Submissions/MikaCodez-GHITrestaurant_NovResub/README.md

 Making a local clone Locate the GitHub repository.
 Link can be found here.
 Next to the green Gitpod button you will see a button "code" with an arrow pointing down You are given the option to open with GitHub desktop or download zip You can also copy https full link, go to git bash and write git clone and paste the full link

+## Technologies Used
+Python All packages used can be found in the [requirements.txt](https://github.com/MikaCodez/GHITrestaurant/blob/main/requirements.txt) File.
+HTML - Used for the template structures.
+CSS - Used to style the markup.
+Javascript - Custom use minimal, to set a timeout on bootstrap messages.
+GitHub - to store the overall project repository.
+GitPod - used as a workspace to do the coding.
+Django - django frameworks to manage apps.
+Figma - To design the wireframe of the complete project.
+Google Fonts - to brandize 'Harmonic Poems' with google fonts.
+Used for logo and all the written content.
+Fontawesome - fontawesome icons for social media links and as additional design.
+Bootstrap - grid, layout, columns, cards and forms structure.
+Heroku - for the deployment of the project.
+Coolors - to choose the colour palette and colour shades.
+PostgreSQL - database storage of the models.
+Cloudinary - image and static files storage.
+AmIResponsive - responsiveness of the site.
+Lighthouse - used for testing site functionality.
+PEP8 - used for Python files testing.
+W3C Markup Validation Service - used for HTML testing.
+W3C CSS Validation Service - used for CSS testing

+## Resources
+Code Institute's Slack Community.
+Code Institute's Codestar Django Blog was used in the beginning stages of the development of this project.
+Django Documentation - Heavy Reliance on Django documentation to implement forms, models, views etc.
+W3Schools documentation for CSS
+Bootstrap Documentation - For implementing Bootstrap styles across project Google
+Stack overflow
+Youtube - Also Heavy Reliance on youtube tutorials from Codemy.com and Pretty Printed especially when it came to views and models in py

 ## Credits

 SCOPE code credits to Code Institute, Django Blog Walkthrough Project.
 HTML template credit to Lucian Tartea.
-I have ammended the code to my Restaurant sites specification.
+I have amended the code to my Restaurant sites specification.

-Credits also due to Code Institute staff for helping in slack Mentor Anthony.
+Credits also due to Code Institute staff for helping especially Tutor Support.
+Special Shout out to Rebecca, Scott and Alex.
+I relied on them heavily during Crunch time and they pulled through and managed to help me when I was at breaking points.

+Also special shouts to Tom from Slack Community.
+Life Save and helped guide me when it came to implementing Static files for my project.

+And a Major Shout out to my Wife CleliaMente!
+Best Life Partner that I could ask for that helped inspire this project and encouraged me to push through!!